 “Seren, are you coming?”
 Zero had shouted back towards her.
 He had noticed she fell behind.

 Sako had led them to the side of the wolf-shaped building.
 There were a set of stairs that went down underneath it’s belly.
 There were two torches that were lit in front of the door.
 They all followed his lead down the stairs.
-He put himself in a sturdy stance with his knees wide apart and extended his arms in front of him.
+Like the guards, Sako put himself in a sturdy stance with his knees wide apart and extended his arms in front of him.
 He then moved his arms to the left and the door opened like the one at the entrance of the Wolve’s Den.
 “Follow me.”
 Sako beckoned them inside.
 They all walked in and he repeated the process to close the door.
 The room on the inside was made of earth.
 There were many different decorations hanging from the wall, from feathers, patterned quilts and animal furs.
 There were two windows in the room letting in the moonlight.
 There was also a torch lit on the middle of one of the walls.
 Four cushioned mats had been spread across the floor.

 “You will be sleeping here tonight.
 Those mats are made of the finest cotton and straw around these lands.
 I think you’ll find them cozy.”
-Sako said.
+Sako smiled.
 “If you need anything I will be just through this door here." he pointed towards what looked like just a blank wall.
 “Oche and Raina are Grandmother’s other two personal guardians and will be outside guarding the entrance for the rest of the night.
 You are safe here." he finished.

 “Thank you, Sako.”
 Zero said to him grateful for his help.

 “Thank you.”
-Ijneg joined in.
+Ijneg nodded at Sako.

 “Thanks!”
-Syferr also joined in with his goofy grin.
+Syferr said with a wide grin.

 “Sleep well, brethren.”
 Sako half-bowed to them all then proceeded to open a door that looked just like a wall.
 He then walked through it and closed it behind him.